 Pearl: June Birthstone Meaning, Magic & Spiritual Uses

-Pearl is one of the oldest and most revered birthstones in the world, and as the primary birthstone for June, it carries a meaning that goes far deeper than its quiet, luminous beauty.
+Pearl is one of the oldest and most revered birthstones in the world, and as the traditional birthstone for June, it carries a meaning that goes far deeper than its quiet, luminous beauty.
 The June birthstone Pearl is tied to the Moon, to water, to emotional wisdom, and to the slow, patient building of something profound from the inside out.
 If you were born in June, this stone isn't just a pretty symbol — it's a direct reflection of the energy you came into the world carrying, and working with it intentionally can sharpen that energy in ways that genuinely surprise you.

 What Pearl Means as the June Birthstone